 Catherine is a family law specialist, advising and representing clients in claims involving children and injunctive relief.
 Having built up a common law practice which encompassed family, criminal and civil work, she has broad knowledge of the law, procedures and best tactics.
 She is a strong and determined advocate.
 Catherine appears in all levels of court from the family proceedings court to the Court of Appeal.

 Catherine is regularly instructed in public and private children law cases.
 She has a huge amount of knowledge and experience and is instructed in those cases which are particularly complex or difficult.
+She is regularly instructed in cases where there has been a conviction of murder, dealing with the children law elements which arise following conviction.
 She also deals with injunctive relief cases under the Family Law Act 1996.
 Catherine is clear but compassionate in her advice and is very good at dealing with stressed and emotional clients.
 For her clients, she represents a safe pair of hands.

 Catherine has a lot of experience in case cases, and is instructed on behalf of parents, wider family members and the child/children.
 She also regularly acts in applications for special guardianship and placement orders.